-In the past if you wanted to contact a company with an idea or an problem, you rang then up or even wrote them a letter.
-For example did you see the story about the girl who had the idea to change Sainsbury’s Tiger bread to Giraffe bread.
-Usually a letter will only be seen by a handful of people and with luck will eventually get to someone that will deal with it.
+In the past, if you wanted to contact a company with an idea or a problem, you rang then up or even wrote them a letter.
+For example. did you see the story about the girl who had the idea to change Sainsbury’s Tiger bread to Giraffe bread.
+Usually, a letter will only be seen by a handful of people and with luck will eventually get to someone that will deal with it.

-Now with email and the Internet we expect a much faster effective responses.
+Now with email and the Internet, we expect a much faster effective response.
 But what happens if you have a problem with a company, they’re ignoring you, not responding to support tickets or your email?
 Have you thought about using social networks to your advantage?

 Recently I had some problems with several domain names and their renewal.
 I followed the online system and sent off the ticket.
 I got a response quickly, saying if I responded within 7 days they could arrange the refund.
 I spoke to my client and replied to the ticket, (the ticket had to be re-opened because it had automatically been closed by the companies system.
 Two days later I still hadn’t heard back from them.
 I wrote another update on the re-opened ticket – still playing by the book.
 But when I still hadn’t heard by the next day I was starting to get really concerned.